WebAssembly/component-model/design/mvp/CanonicalABI.md

 export whose return type implies possible dynamic allocation is given a `post-return` function so that it can deallocate after the caller reads the return value.
-Lastly, all value imports and exports are concatenated into a synthetic `_start` function that is called immediately after instantiation.
+Lastly, all value imports and exports are concatenated into a synthetic `cabi_start` function that is called immediately after instantiation.

 For imports (which in Core WebAssembly are [two-level]), the first-level name is set to be a zero-length string so that the entire rest of the first-level string space is available for [shared-everything linking].

-For imports and exports, the Canonical ABI assumes that `_` is not a valid first character in a component-level import/export (as is currently the case in `wit` [identifiers](WIT.md#identifiers)) and thus can safely be used to prefix auxiliary Canonical ABI-induced imports/exports.
+For imports and exports, the Canonical ABI assumes that `_` is not a valid character in a component-level import/export (as is currently the case in `wit` [identifiers](WIT.md#identifiers)) and thus can safely be used to prefix auxiliary Canonical ABI-induced imports/exports.

 Instance-mangling recursively builds a dotted path string (of instance names)